Alladale Wilderness Reserve, Scotland

 Expect to journey on a 7 mile hike to Deanich Lodge, a remote 5 bedroom bunkhouse in the heart of the Alladale estate.
 Enjoy the experience of bonding through simple, communal living where your group, usually up to 8 people, will share bedroom accommodation and prepare meals together away from the trappings of modern life and wifi connection.
 Learn deep conscious breathing technique through workshops and support each other to come out of your comfort zones, as you build up your tolerance to cold exposure in Alladale’s beautiful rivers and lakes.
 Longer retreats will incorporate hikes in minimal clothing once a suitable cold tolerance has been developed.

-Inside the lodge is a sauna, small gym and studio space for cooler or rainy days, and local treatments can be arranged with therapists from Aspen Spa in the local town of Dornoch.
-Treatments on offer include massage and facials, but you can also get your haircut and your nails done.
-Or just pamper yourself with Alladale’s range of natural body and bath products made with wild thistle found on the estate.
+Inside the lodge is a sauna, small gym and studio space for cooler or rainy days, and local treatments can be arranged with local therapists.
+Treatments on offer include massages and facials, but you can also get your nails done.

-Other spaces to be: There are a range of interesting rooms in both the main house and the lodges in the grounds to chill by yourself such as studies, libraries and lounges.
-The whole reserve is available for use for guests so you’ll easily find solitude in nature too.
+Other spaces to be: There are a range of interesting rooms in both the lodge and the cottages in the reserve to chill by yourself such as studies, libraries and lounges.
+The whole reserve is available for use for guests, so you’ll easily find solitude in nature too.

 Pack for every conceivable season, from swimsuit to layers to fleece to waterproofs.
 Don’t skimp on the insect repellent – midges can be plentiful depending on when you visit.
 Bring hiking boots, though wellies are provided.
 Mountain bikes are also available.